stephpy/atoum-s-documentation/en/Contents/chapter1.md

 ### Management of atoum configuration files

-You can define an other configuration file for atoum by adding this line on your .vimrc file.
+You can define an other configuration file for atoum by adding this line to your .vimrc file.

     [vim]
     call atoum#defineConfiguration('/path/to/project/directory', '/path/to/atoum/configuration/file', '.php')

-It accepts 3 arguments:
+It takes 3 arguments:
 * A path to the directory which contains unit tests;
 * A path to the atoum configuration file ;
 * Unit tests file extensions.

-For more details on usage of this plug-in, use help command in VIM:
+For more details on usage of this plugin, use help command in VIM:

     [vim]
     :help atoum